Quick Answers (What Most Golfers Actually Need to Know)

 1. Callaway Paradym Ai Smoke Max — The Forgiveness King

 Why it wins: Callaway's AI-designed face produces a massive sweet spot that extends well into the toe and heel.
 The result: off-center hits still fly reasonably straight and reasonably far.
 For inconsistent swingers, that's everything.
+(See how it stacks up against the Qi10 in our head-to-head comparison.)

 What matters: The "Max" in the name means maximum forgiveness.
 Callaway also makes Paradym Ai Smoke (standard) and Paradym Ai Smoke Triple Diamond (low spin, tour players).
 Skip those.
 The Max is what you need.